AL

 General Alarm Condition (Temperature or Door)

-GE freezer shows AL or Alarm and beeps, often with temperature flashing
+GE freezer shows AL or Alarm and beeps, often with the temperature flashing.

 Advertisements